 Serving an individual dessert, like these apple tartlets, is a nice way to make the people around your table feel special.
 After a casual family-style dinner, when everyone is sharing large platters of food, a little something sweet plated just for one is a nice touch at the end of a meal.

 I love the simplicity of this apple tartlet — it looks bakery-special, but it’s easy to put together.
 I like to use a high quality prepared all-butter puff pastry that I can buy frozen at my grocery store, but use whatever pastry dough is your favorite.

 The only real project with this recipe is making the caramel, which can be made days – and up to 2 weeks – ahead.
 It just needs to be warmed to a pourable consistency just before serving.
-(You could (shhhhh) use a prepared caramel sauce to make life even easier)

 - ¾ cup granulated sugar

 - ½ teaspoon fine sea salt

 - 1 sheet all-butter frozen puff pastry dough, defrosted in the refrigerator (I like Dufour brand)